hyperglyph/hyperglyph/spec/glyph_spec.rst

 - attributes is a dictionary,

   *  MUST have the key 'name'
-  *  MAY have the keys 'value', 'type'
+  *  MAY have the keys 'value', 'type', 'envelope'

 - content is nil